-Finding Heart in the Healthcare Maze: A Doctor’s Personal Take
+Healthcare Maze: A Doctor’s Perspective.

 I remember the first time I held a stethoscope.
 It felt heavy, not just in weight but in responsibility.
 Fast forward a few years, and the weight of paperwork, bureaucracy, and ever-changing policies started to feel a lot heavier than that stethoscope.
 And that's why Dr. Wes Fischer's words hit me: “[As a doctor] people will trust you, confide in you, and appreciate your efforts.
 You can do amazing things for people if you don’t let the system get you down.”